-An emerging challenge for people with disabilities is people on the autism spectrum, which is rising.
-Their abilities to live independently may vary and the way in which they experience and respond to the environment in which they live is different than people with other types of disabilities.
+An emerging challenge in defining the parameters for people with disabilities is the variability in levels of independence for people with Autism Spectrum Disorder- a cognitive disability which is rising in prevalence.
+Their abilities to live autonomously may differ, and the way in which these individuals experience and respond to the environment in which they live can be distinct from people with other types of disabilities.

-All of those factors may seem daunting, but the goal of zoning and land use policy, as noted in the Idaho Land Use Planning Act is to ensure people have access to affordable and safe housing.
+All of these factors may seem daunting, but the goal of zoning and land-use policy, as noted in the Idaho Land Use Planning Act, is to ensure people have access to affordable and safe housing.